Mad River Mountain

 The resort lies off U.S. Route 33 east of the city of Bellefontaine.
-It is located 6 mi southeast of Campbell Hill, Ohio's highest point, and it is near the source of the Mad River.
-The resort's iconic bar venue called 'The Loft' caught fire on September 16, 2015, and was considered a total loss.
-Local firm Thomas & Marker Construction was chosen to prepare the resort for the 2015-2016 winter season.
-The site was demolished and temporary structures were erected in October 2015.
-A new lodge has been constructed.
+It is located 6 mi southeast of Campbell Hill, Ohio's highest point, and near the source of the Mad River.
+The resort's lodge and the Loft bar were destroyed by a fire on September 16, 2015.
+A new $6.5 million lodge opened to the public in 2016.

-Notable employees
+Notable people

-In the early 1980s Olympic medalist Putzi Frandl was employed as a ski instructor at the resort.
-Louie Vito, Olympic snowboard medalist got his start at Mad River Mountain, and sponsors a rail jam and food drive for a local pantry each year.
+In the 1980s, Austrian Olympic silver medalist Putzi Frandl taught skiing at the resort.
+Louie Vito, an Olympic snowboarder, learned to snowboard at Mad River Mountain and later held the Louie Vito Rail Jam at the resort to support a local food pantry.